 Following royal tradition, Prince George's official birth announcement was placed on an easel outside of Buckingham Palace.
 It read: "Her Royal Highness The Duchess of Cambridge was safely delivered of a son at 4.24 p.m. today.
 Her Royal Highness and her child are both doing well."
 Prior to the official announcement, however, Prince William and Kate Middleton broke with tradition and introduced their baby to the world, greeting a larger crowd of citizens and members of the press outside of the hospital.
 "It's very emotional," the Duchess told reporters.
 "It's a special time.
 I think any parent will know what this feeling feels like."

 Prince George is third in line to throne after his father, Prince William, and grandfather, Prince Charles.
 His birth marked the first time since the reign of Queen Victoria that three generations of direct heirs are alive at the same time.

 In 2014, it was announced that Prince William and the Duchess of Cambridge were expecting their second child.
 On May 2, 2015, the Duchess gave birth to a daughter, Princess Charlotte Elizabeth Diana, weighing 8 pounds, 3 ounces, at 8:34 a.m. local time at St Mary's Hospital.
 Prince George's sister is the fourth in line to the throne.

-In September 2017, Kensington Palace announced that the Duke and Duchess of Cambridge are expecting their third child.
-Prince George's new sibling will be fifth in line to the throne after Princess Charlotte and before their uncle Prince Harry.
+On April 23, 2018, Kensington Palace announced that the Duke and Duchess of Cambridge welcomed their third child, Prince Louis.
+Prince George's brother will be fifth in line to the throne after Princess Charlotte and before their uncle Prince Harry.

 Royal Christening and Godparents Named